pyroscope/rtorrent-ps/docs/install.rst

 See :ref:`build-from-source` on using the provided ``build.sh`` script, which will install *rTorrent-PS* into ``~/.local/rtorrent/‹version›``.

+The stable rTorrent version **0.9.6** is built by default, but 0.9.4 is also supported (but not tested anymore).
+And not all patches are applied equally, depending on whether they're needed, or applicable at all.

+After installation, make sure to read through the :doc:`setup` chapter in order to get the visual changes set up correctly, since this requires some special setup of your terminal on many machines.

 Also take note of the
 `pimp-my-box <https://github.com/pyroscope/pimp-my-box>`_ project that does it all (almost) automatically for Debian-type systems (and is the